 We are in the midst of work on our project to examine the law of homicide which was announced in our Tenth Programme of Law Reform (February 2018).
 We are currently working towards developing a Discussion Paper on the mental element in homicide.

 Background and context

 By way of context we note that in the case of Petto v HMA 2011 SCCR 519 the Criminal Appeal Court stated that a comprehensive re-examination of the mental element in homicide was overdue.
 The Court observed that the definitional structure in Scots law was antiquated and said that: ‘we remain burdened by legal principles that were shaped largely in the days of the death penalty, that are inconsistent and confused and are not yet wholly free of doctrines of constructive malice’.
-We would propose to examine these issues and to consider how the law might best be developed and reformulated to address the difficulties identified by the court.
+We would propose to examine these issues and to consider whether and, if so, how the law might best be developed and reformulated to address the difficulties identified by the court.

 Anticipated scope of project

 Against that background, we consider that the project should examine the principles underlying and the boundaries between the crimes of murder and culpable homicide; and the mental element required for the commission of each of these offences.
 We think that this work would constitute the core of the project.
 Under the current law the mental element of these crimes is defined in terms of concepts and language from a bygone age.
-This can give rise to difficulties in understanding and applying the law and in directing juries in modern and accessible terms.
+This may give rise to difficulties in understanding and applying the law and in directing juries in modern and accessible terms.

 We also intend to examine the nature, scope and definitions of the main defences that arise in cases of homicide; these include self-defence; provocation; and diminished responsibility.

 Methodology and engagement